birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 As with any restriction on certificate issuance, this introduces the potential for a Denial of Service attack (or DoS attack).
 There are two potential approaches to launching a DoS attack via \"security\" CAA records.
 The first is to attack a domain and spoof the existence of a \"security\" CAA record in order to prevent the domain owner from renewing his or her certificate \(presuming the domain under attack was not using a validation method compliant with the \"security\" CAA record\).
 This attack vector is not novel to \"security\" CAA records and is enabled solely by following RFC 6844 alone.
 Per RFC 6844, the presence of any not-understood CAA record with the critical flag prevents issuance.
 Thus, the adoption of \"security\" CAA records does not increase the attack surface for this form of DoS attack as a gibberish CAA record with the critical flag set could enable this type of attack as well.

 A second approach to a DoS attack enabled by \"security\" CAA records is to target a domain already using a \"security\" CAA record and interfere with all of the permitted validation methods with the idea that the presence of the \"security\" CAA will prevent the domain from falling back on alternative validation methods.
 This attack vector is mitigated by the diversity of different methods available to domain owners for validating domain ownership using \"security\" CAA records.
-A domain owner may use an alternate method to satsify the \"security\" CAA record.
+A domain owner may use an alternate method to satisfy the \"security\" CAA record.
 In the event that a domain owner truly cannot satisfy any cryptographic domain validation method, the domain owner can still mitigate this attack by removing the \"security\" CAA record, obtaining a certificate, and then reinstating the \"security\" CAA record once the attack is over.
 As with all CAA records, CAs should not cache stale CAA record lookups that block issuance and should instead recheck the CAA record set when a new issuance request is received.

 Furthermore, beyond the cryptographic assurances offered by these methods, options that control a CA’s MPIC behavior provide the option for additional defense in depth.
 Should an adversary compromise the cryptographic credentials of a domain (e.g., an ACME account private key), the adversary may be able to forge cryptographic domain validation.
 As an additional layer of defense, domains may use the MPIC related options to stipulate a more secure MPIC behavior by the issuing CA reducing the chance of being victim to a man-in-the-middle attack on validation in such a scenario.